This page was last updated on July 23, 2021 at 12:03 p.m.

 - Spring Hill, TN (GMC Acadia, XT5 & XT6)

 - Ramos, Mexico (Blazer)

 - Wentzville (Express, Savana, Colorado, Canyon)

 - Lansing Delta Township (Enclave, Traverse)

-- Lansing Grand Driver (Camaro, CT4, CT5)
+- Lansing Grand River (Camaro, CT4, CT5) – Closure has been extended

 - Cami (Ingersoll Canada to Mexico) (Equinox)